One of the many effects of traumatic brain injury that a person can develop is epilepsy after TBI.

 There is also a device called a vagus nerve stimulator that can stimulate your nerves with electrical impulses to prevent seizures.

-Whichever treatment you choose, it’s always good idea to set up a Seizure Response Plan with your family and friends.
+Whichever treatment you choose, it’s always a good idea to set up a Seizure Response Plan with your family and friends.

 Having a thorough response plan will help you manage your epilepsy effectively and let you live your life again without fear.